unoplatform/Uno.Themes/doc/material/material-getting-started.md

 ## Customization

-### Color Overrides using _Material Theme Builder_ and DSP format
+### Color Overrides using Google's Material Theme Builder

-It is possible to use the [Material Theme Builder](https://m3.material.io/theme-builder#/custom) to generate a custom color palette derived from your own basic colors.
-The generated palette is provided in the [DSP format](https://m3.material.io/styles/color/the-color-system/color-dsp) and can be used to override the default Uno.Material colors.
+It is possible to use the [Material Theme Builder](https://m3.material.io/theme-builder#/custom) from Google to generate a custom color palette.
+The generated palette is provided in the [DSP format](https://m3.material.io/styles/color/the-color-system/color-dsp) and can be used to override the default Uno Material colors.

-The tooling required to generate the _Material Colors Override_ file from a DSP package (zip file) will be present by default when creating a _Uno Extensions_ project with support for Uno.Material.
+The tooling required to generate the color palette override file from a DSP file will be present by default when creating an Uno Platform application using the Wizard and selecting the Material theme.

 ![Wizard - Theme Selection](assets\material-theme-selection-wizard.png)

-Follow this link to get [more Information about the DSP tooling](xref:Uno.Material.DSP).
+For more information on importing a custom color palette, see [Using the Material Theme Builder in Uno Material](xref:Uno.Themes.Material.DSP).

 ### Manual Color Overrides